TomWoodward/abomination/README.md

 input:
 - `name`: the name of the value to retrieve

-retrieves a value from scope. can retrieve nested values using dot notation.
+retrieves a value from scope. can retrieve nested values using dot notation. the name `.` matches the entire current scope. parent scopes can be accessed, if a value name isn't found in the current scope it'll look higher up.

 ### concat